Th-429B/Th-429B/README.md

 # Hi there, I'm Teng Hon 👋

-I'm a year 3 Computer Science student from Singapore studying at National University of Singapore!
-I'm still wandering around the various fields of Computer Science, but so far, I am interested in Software Engineering and keen to explore the various aspects of Software Engineering from the life cycle of the software to writing clean and maintainable code!
+I'm a year 4 Computer Science student from Singapore studying at National University of Singapore!
+I am going to graduate in July 2024 and I'm looking for full time opportunities.
+I am passionate about Software Engineering and love to build software to help people tackle their pain points to boost their quality of life productivity.
+Software engineering to me is more than just building those solutions, it is about teamwork and writing clean and maintainable code to bring those ideas to life!

 <br>

 ## Find me here!